rickoslyder/QuickPrompts/README.md

 3. Go to the "AI Categorization" tab
 4. Let the AI suggest categories for your prompts
 5. Accept or reject the suggestions

+### AI Prompt Enhancer (Optional)

+1. Go to the extension options page (right-click extension icon -> Options).
+2. Navigate to the "Settings" tab.
+3. Enter your OpenAI API Key and save settings.
+Compatible AI models will load.
+4. Select your preferred AI model from the dropdown and save settings again.
+5. Navigate to the "Prompts" tab.
+6. When adding a **new** prompt, after typing your initial text, click the "Enhance with AI" button.
+7. Review the AI's suggestion.
+8. You can "Accept Suggestion" to replace your text, or provide feedback and click "Regenerate with Feedback" for another suggestion.

 ## Development